 Note: Our testing methodology automatically makes wired-only keyboards unsuitable for mobile and tablet use; however, this keyboard includes a USB-C to USB-C cable, so certain late-model iPads and Android devices are compatible with this device.
 That said, some function keys don't work and the keyboard may drain batteries at a substantial rate, especially with backlighting on.

 The Keychron C2 is decent for programming.
 It has a very sturdy feeling build quality, and the Gateron Brown switches on our unit provide great typing quality.
 It has excellent backlighting and is compatible with Windows, macOS, and Linux.
-Unfortunately, its ergonomics are only okay, and there's no companion software for setting custom macros.
+Unfortunately, it has mediocre ergonomics, and there's no companion software for setting custom macros.

 The Keychron C2 is a poor keyboard for entertainment/ HTPC use.
 It's wired-only, so you have to be within cable distance of your connected devices, and it's a full-sized board, so it has a sizeable footprint.
 It also doesn't have a keyboard wheel or trackpad, but it does have individual-key backlighting and basic media keys.